- This is the only independent research into SAP’s accuracy.

 Is Accuracy SAP’s Concern?

 SAP is trying to drive revenues and is very obviously not attempting to be accurate.
 Individuals within SAP may or may not believe what they are saying.
-The study is not engaging in an analysis of what statements SAP representatives know as false when they say them.
+The study is not engaging in analyzing what statements SAP representatives know as false when they say them.
 It only analyzes if the statement turned out to be true.

 For obvious reasons, neither SAP nor the massive army of companies and people that make money from SAP and cover up for them is not fans of the research we do at Brightwork Research & Analysis.